Testing for default credentials (OWASP-AT-003)

 Many applications have verbose error messages that inform the site users as to the validity of entered usernames.
 This information will be helpful when testing for default or guessable user accounts.
 Such functionality can be found, for example, on the login page, password reset and forgotten password page, and sign up page.
 Once you have found a default username you could also start guessing passwords for this account.

-More information about this procedure can be found in the section Testing for User Enumeration and Guessable User and in the section Testing for Weak password policy.
+More information about this procedure can be found in the section Testing for User Enumeration and Guessable User Account and in the section Testing for Weak password policy.

 Since these types of default credentials are often bound to administrative accounts you can proceed in this manner:

 - Try the following usernames - "admin", "administrator", "root", "system", "guest", "operator", or "super".
 These are popular among system administrators and are often used.
 Additionally you could try "qa", "test", "test1", "testing" and similar names.
 Attempt any combination of the above in both the username and the password fields.
-If the application is vulnerable to username enumeration, and you successfully manage to identify any of the above usernames, attempt passwords in a similar manner.
+If the application is vulnerable to username enumeration, and you manage to successfully identify any of the above usernames, attempt passwords in a similar manner.
 In addition try an empty password or one of the following "password", "pass123", "password123", "admin", or "guest" with the above accounts or any other enumerated accounts.
 Further permutations of the above can also be attempted.
 If these passwords fail, it may be worth using a common username and password list and attempting multiple requests against the application.
 This can, of course, be scripted to save time.

 - Application administrative users are often named after the application or organization.
 This means if you are testing an application named "Obscurity", try using obscurity/obscurity or any other similar combination as the username and password.